osk2/yamaha-soundbar/README.md

 ### Configuration

 It is recommended to create static DHCP leases in your network router to ensure the devices always get the same IP address.
+Recent firmware versions allow setting static IP address, if you see that option, use it.

 To add Linkplay units to your installation, add the following to your `configuration.yaml` file:

 ```yaml
 # Example configuration.yaml entry